 It depends on the claim.
 Pre-litigation could last only a few weeks, or it could last several years.
 In some cases, a claim is resolved in the pre-litigation stage.
 In other cases, the other party’s insurer will hire a lawyer as soon as we serve the Statement of Claim.
 If the other party is unwilling to offer fair compensation, we will request they file a Statement of Defense so we can proceed with litigation.

-Statement of Claim – a document we prepare and file at the courthouse to preserve your right to sue.
+*Statement of Claim: A document we prepare and file at the courthouse to preserve your right to sue.
 The Statement of Claim needs to be filed before the two-year anniversary of your claim.

-Statement of Defense – a document filed in response to our Statement of Claim, usually filed by the defendant’s insurance company.
+*Statement of Defense: A document filed in response to our Statement of Claim, usually filed by the defendant’s insurance company.

 Step 4: Litigation